CodingWithDan/NoteWorthy/README.md

-# Introduction - Noteworthy
+# Noteworthy - Introduction

 ![test_image](./public/images/NoteworthyBanner.png)

-Noteworthy is a a simple to-do application that allows users create and track their completed and uncompleted to-do tasks.
+Noteworthy is a a fully responsive simple to-do application that allows users to create and track their completed and uncompleted to-do tasks.

-This project was built using the MVC Architecture and implements user "authorization" which will allow users to sign-up, customize and personalize their to-do lists.
+This project was built using the MVC Architecture and implements user "authorization".
+Users are able to sign-up, customize and personalize their to-do lists.

 # Functionality

+For this project, our team wanted to make sure users could add due dates for their tasks and see a neat and organized list of their finished tasks for a due date once they marked the item as "complete".

 # Packages/Dependencies used